-To preserve the heavily sensory-based and personalized nature of immersive theater, Bricolage began piloting a new kind of accommodation in 2015.
-Our Immersive Companions program officially launched with the premiere of DODO in 2017.
+To preserve the heavily sensory-based and personalized nature of immersive theater, Bricolage has piloted a new kind of accommodation.
 Learn more about the history of the program by reading our press release or checking out this feature in American Theatre Magazine.

 How It Works

 The Immersive Companions program is offered to attendees who would otherwise be unable to fully experience one of our immersive theater productions.
-Our program is one of the first and most robust accessibility initiatives of its kind and truly embodies our “theater for all” spirit.
 Immersive Companions reach out to theater patrons in advance of the performance date to discuss their needs.
-On the day of their theater performance, the immersive companion accompanies them on their journey through an immersive theater experience, providing assistance only as often as needed.
+On the day of their performance, the Immersive Companion accompanies them on their journey through the experience, providing assistance only as often as needed.
 For example, a patron who is visually impaired may be assigned an Immersive Companion who is trained in both sighted guide and audio description.
 The same participant may also experience changes to the production itself, such as the use of essential oils to emulate the calming effect of a section of the piece that is rooted in light design.

 Our Immersive Companions include paid specialists, volunteers, and accessibility professionals willing to donate their time to assist in our mission.
 Immersive Companions enter the program at all skill levels.
 We welcome all kind, patient, generous people to participate in the program.
 We also need companions with specialized training and certifications including (but not limited to):

 - Audio Description

 - PHDs or advanced degrees in Occupational Therapy